Daniel908009/Space-Invaders/README.md

 First click on the code button as shown in the picture bellow, then click the option Download ZIP <br>
 (https://github.com/user-attachments/assets/d9077cd2-4d18-4bfa-a67c-2398d80cf874) <br>
 After its downloaded you can find it on your computer through file explorer.
 After you have found it right click it, it should display option called "Extract" <br>
 Click on it and wait a moment.
-A new directory should appear containing all the files neccesery for the game.<br>
+A new directory should appear containing all the files neccesary for the game.<br>
 Now open a console and enter the folowing code: pip install -r /path/to/requirements.txt <br>
 *Replace the /path/to/requirements.txt with the actual path. <br>
 Enjoy the game! <br>